AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Satisfied Are Customers With Liberty Mutual?: Industry Ratings and Data

-When it comes to customer service, Liberty Mutual receives a mix of positive and negative reviews.
+When it comes to customer service, Liberty Mutual receives mixed to negative reviews.

 Liberty Mutual holds an A rating from AM Best, meaning it can reliably pay for claims.

-In its annual survey of collision repair shops, the independently published newsletter CRASH Network gave Liberty Mutual an average score of D+.
+In its annual survey of collision repair shops, the independently published newsletter CRASH Network gave Liberty Mutual an average score of D+ for the third year in a row.
 This is based on data gathered from auto repair shops that evaluate ease of claims handling.
 Customers may have a better experience working with Liberty Mutual’s affiliated network of shops.
 For context, out of the 10 largest insurers, the overall highest grade awarded was a C+.
 In addition to the major insurers, I always recommend checking out smaller, regional providers.

 RELATED: